RRepoGEO

 • hightopics#2

-Add relevant topics to the repository
+Add descriptive topics to improve categorization

 Why: